swapnanil/penalty_shootout/README.md

 penalty_shootout
 ================

-My first software which I wrote 2 years back, a football-penalty shootout game.
+A simple football-penalty shootout game.

 I had made this game as an academic project in class 12.